+(4) Is there morphology criteria for VT present in precordial leads V1/V2 and V6?
 [11] Registering one of these ECG features is highly suggestive of VT.

 In our patient qR configuration was present in at least one precordial lead (V1), while S waves were not observed in any of precordial leads, and therefore we could not measure RS interval.
-Also, we could not find P wave in any lead in this case.
-Irregular heart rate at approximately 180 bpm suggests that there was no AV block gradus 3, but we could not exclude AV dissociation with interference for certain.
-One of the major ECG features in our patient was a wide spectrum of QRS complexes (> 120 ms) with RBBB-like morphology.
+Also, we could not find P wave in any lead in our case.
+Irregular heart rate at approximately 180 bpm suggests that there was no AV block gradus 3, but we could not exclude AV dissociation with interference for sure.
+One of the major ECG features in our patient were wide QRS complexes (>120 ms) with RBBB-like morphology.
 However, QRS complex morphology was not typical for RBBB, although there was wide QRS complex present with high amplitude of the R wave, and ST segment depression and T wave inversion in right precordial leads (V1-V2), but lacking deep S waves in the left precordial leads (D1, aVL, V5, V6).
-Although there was a qR configuration in lead V1, notched downslope to R wave in the same lead was absent, and R/S ratio in lead V6 was > 1.
+Although there was a qR configuration in lead V1, notched downslope to R wave in the same lead was absent, and R/S ratio in lead V6 was >1.
 Additionally, there were no Brugada signs for VT in RBBB pattern such as monophasic R or biphasic qR complex in lead V1, RSR' pattern ("bunny-ear") in lead V1 with the R peak being higher in amplitude than the R' peak, and rS complex in lead V6.
 Therefore, according to Brugada criteria we excluded VT with high certainty.
-Additionally, irregular ventricular rate and a newer criterion to differentiate VT from SVT in WCTs - R wave peak time in lead D2 is < 50 ms [12], also suggest that VT probability was not present.
+Additionally, irregular ventricular rate and a newer criterion to differentiate VT from SVT in wide complex tachycardias - R wave peak time (RWPT) in lead D2 is <50 ms [12], also suggest that VT probability was not present.

 Differential diagnoses in this case also include SVT with irregular ventricular rate such as atrial fibrillation (AF) or multifocal atrial tachycardia (MAT), both associated with RBBB.
-AF is characterized by the rapid and irregular contractions (trembling) of the atria at rates of 350 to 600 bpm.
-This "reentry" arrhythmia originates from the random and unpredictable activation of numerous reentry circuits, often localized in the left atrial myocardium near the pulmonary vein confluence.
+Atrial fibrillation is characterized by the rapid and irregular contractions (trembling) of the atria at rates of 350 to 600 bpm.
+This "reentry" arrhythmia originates from the random and unpredictable activation of numerous reentry circuits, often localized in the left atrial myocardium near the pulmonary veins confluence.
 However, since AV node cannot conduct all present atrial electrical impulses to ventricles, it results in slower ventricular response rate with normal QRS complex morphology [13].
-Similar to AF, MAT also represents a form of reentry arrhythmia, with irregular ventricular rate > 100 bpm and narrow QRS complexes on ECG recordings.
-The main difference represents P-wave morphology; patients with MAT always have P-waves on ECG preceding every QRS complex [13, 14].
-Also, P-waves in MAT are always present in leads D2, D3, and aVF, but with different morphology, since this arrhythmia is caused by a random activation of multiple different atrial foci [13, 14].
+Similar to AF, MAT also represents a form of reentry arrhythmia, with irregular ventricular rate >100 bpm and narrow QRS complexes on ECG recordings.
+The main difference represents P-wave morphology; patients with MAT always have P-waves on ECG preceding every QRS complex [13,14].
+Also, P-waves in MAT are always present in leads D2, D3, and aVF, but with different morphology, since this arrhythmia is caused by random activation of multiple different atrial foci [13,14].
 On the other hand, patients with AF usually show the absence of P-waves, or numerous, irregular, small waves, so-called "f" waves [14].
-Our ECG findings suggest the presence of AF.
-However, it is unclear whether AF is associated with fixed or rate-dependent RBBB or whether it is due to anterograde conduction over an accessory AV pathway in WPW syndrome reflecting pre-excited SVT.
+Our ECG findings suggest the presence of AF, however, it is unclear whether it is AF associated with fixed or rate-dependent RBBB or AF due to anterograde conduction over an accessory AV pathway in WPW syndrome reflecting pre-excited SVT.